-Zero Trust is aptly named because it enables IT managers to implement a security model where absolutely no one is trusted, and all who enter the network are both allowed only into the places they’re supposed to be and monitored at all times.
-If you don’t need to see certain parts of the network, you can’t, nor can you do anything compromising inside it without setting off alarm bells in the IT room.
+Zero Trust is aptly named because it enables IT managers to implement a security model where absolutely no one is trusted, and all who enter the network are monitored at all times and granted access only to specific places on the network required for their jobs.
+If you don’t need to see certain parts of the network, you can’t, nor can you do anything compromising inside it without alerting IT.
 For regulatory compliance such as HIPAA, this level of vigilance isn’t frivolous, it’s necessary.

 In hybrid-cloud environments like the ones commonly implemented by healthcare providers, Zero Trust is much safer than perimeter-centric security models simply because the perimeter is no longer there.
 It’s constantly moving, and constantly being accessed by a range of devices and people with varying degrees of protection.
-As Zero Trust segments users only into the areas they absolutely need to be in, the number of accidental insider breaches and those coming from the outside are decimated.
+As a Zero Trust architecture segments users into the areas they absolutely need to access, the number of accidental insider breaches and those coming from the outside are decimated.

 The idea behind Zero Trust is one thing, but arriving there is another.
 Healthcare providers should look to network security solutions that implement a Software-Defined Perimeter (SDP) as their foundational step towards winning the ongoing cyberwar.
 Supplementing this SDP solution with security awareness education is also important.